learn-co-curriculum/irb-readme/README.md

 ## Instructions

 1. Open up your terminal.
+(If you do not have a terminal on your computer you can use [repl.it](https://repl.it/))
 2. Type `irb` and hit `return`
 3. Now that you've started IRB, type the commands below to see how it works!
 Type each of the following lines into the irb shell and press enter.